Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-OBJECTIVES: Optimization of antimicrobial stewardship (AMS) is key to tackling antimicrobial resistance (AMR), which is exacerbated by over-prescription of antibiotics in pediatric Emergency Departments (EDs).
-We described patterns of empiric antibiotic use in European EDs, and characterized appropriateness and consistency of prescribing.
-METHODS: Between August 2016 and December 2019 febrile children attending the ED in nine European countries with suspected infection were recruited into the PERFORM (Personalised Risk assessment in Febrile illness to Optimise Real-life Management) study.
-Empiric systemic antibiotic use was determined in view of assigned final 'bacterial' or 'viral' phenotype.
-Antibiotics were classified according to WHO AWaRe.
-RESULTS: Of 2130 febrile episodes (excluding children with non-bacterial/non-viral phenotypes), 1549 (72.7%) were assigned a 'bacterial' and 581 (27.3%) a 'viral' phenotype.
-A total of 1318/1549 (85.1%) episodes with a 'bacterial' and 269/581 (46.3%) with a 'viral' phenotype received empiric systemic antibiotics (first two days of admission).
-Of those, the majority (87.8% in 'bacterial' and 87.0% in 'viral' group) received parenteral antibiotics.
-The top three antibiotics prescribed were third-generation cephalosporins, penicillins and penicillin/beta-lactamase inhibitor combinations.
-Of those treated with empiric systemic antibiotics in the 'viral' group 216/269 (80.3%) received ≥ one Watch antibiotic.
-CONCLUSIONS: Differentiating bacterial from viral etiology in febrile illness on initial ED presentation remains challenging, resulting in a substantial over-prescription of antibiotics.
-A significant proportion of patients with a 'viral' phenotype received systemic antibiotics, predominantly classified as WHO Watch.
-Rapid and accurate point-of-care tests in the ED differentiating between bacterial and viral etiology, could significantly improve AMS.
+BACKGROUND: Optimization of antimicrobial stewardship is key to tackling antimicrobial resistance, which is exacerbated by overprescription of antibiotics in pediatric emergency departments (EDs).
+We described patterns of empiric antibiotic use in European EDs and characterized appropriateness and consistency of prescribing.
+METHODS: Between August 2016 and December 2019, febrile children attending EDs in 9 European countries with suspected infection were recruited into the PERFORM (Personalised Risk Assessment in Febrile Illness to Optimise Real-Life Management) study.
+Empiric systemic antibiotic use was determined in view of assigned final "bacterial" or "viral" phenotype.
+Antibiotics were classified according to the World Health Organization (WHO) AWaRe classification.
+RESULTS: Of 2130 febrile episodes (excluding children with nonbacterial/nonviral phenotypes), 1549 (72.7%) were assigned a bacterial and 581 (27.3%) a viral phenotype.
+A total of 1318 of 1549 episodes (85.1%) with a bacterial and 269 of 581 (46.3%) with a viral phenotype received empiric systemic antibiotics (in the first 2 days of admission).
+Of those, the majority (87.8% in the bacterial and 87.0% in the viral group) received parenteral antibiotics.
+The top 3 antibiotics prescribed were third-generation cephalosporins, penicillins, and penicillin/β-lactamase inhibitor combinations.
+Of those treated with empiric systemic antibiotics in the viral group, 216 of 269 (80.3%) received ≥1 antibiotic in the "Watch" category.
+CONCLUSIONS: Differentiating bacterial from viral etiology in febrile illness on initial ED presentation remains challenging, resulting in a substantial overprescription of antibiotics.
+A significant proportion of patients with a viral phenotype received systemic antibiotics, predominantly classified as WHO Watch.
+Rapid and accurate point-of-care tests in the ED differentiating between bacterial and viral etiology could significantly improve antimicrobial stewardship.

 DOI